Summary of key points

 This small yet telling distinction gives each wrapper a unique texture, flavor, and purpose for preparing certain popular dishes.

 Now that you understand the differences between wonton vs dumpling wrappers, why not put your knowledge to the test?
-Head to the store and pick up a pack (or two) of each wrapper for a tantalizing taste comparison.
+Head to the store and pick up a pack (or two) of each wrapper for a tempting taste comparison.

 You-and your hungry epicurean heart- won't regret it.